Growth tightness and genericity for word metrics from injective spaces: Many injective metrics on mapping class groups

+A subset $Y$ of a metric space $X$ is \emph{coarsely dense} if there exists $r > 0$ such that every $x \in X$ is within distance $r$ of some $y \in Y$.
+The notions of injectivity and coarse injectivity are related through the injective hull: a metric space is coarsely injective if and only if it is coarsely dense in its injective hull \cite[Proposition~1]{haettelhodapetyt:coarse}.

-Below, we construct a collection of $\Aut(X)$-invariant injective metric spaces for our underlying HHS $X$, and show that each of them is quasi-isometric to the original (though with varying Q.I constants).
-These injective spaces will be the ones used in the proof of Theorem \ref{thm:infinitely_many_injective} to show that the space $\DDGS$ has an infinite diameter.
+Recall that $G$ is fixed to be a mapping class group of a finite-type surface $\Sigma.$ We now construct a collection of $G$-invariant coarsely injective metrics on $G$ each of which is quasi-isometric to any word metric on $G$ (though with varying quasi-isometry constants).
+These injective spaces will be used in the proof of Theorem \ref{thm:infinitely_many_injective} to establish that the space $\DDGS$ has infinite diameter.